MicrosoftDocs/dynamics365smb-docs/financials/receivables-collect-outstanding-balances.md

 |%11|The company name|
 |%12|Content of the **Add.
 Fee per Line** field on the reminder header|

-For example, if you write **You owe %7 %9 due on %2.**, then the resulting reminder will contain the following text: **You owe 1.200,50 LCY due on 02-02-2014.**.
+For example, if you write **You owe %9 %7 due on %2.**, then the resulting reminder will contain the following text: **You owe USD 1.200,50 due on 02-02-2014.**.

 After you have set up the reminder terms, with additional levels and text, enter one of the codes on each of the customer cards.
 For more information, see [How to: Register New Customers](sales-how-register-new-customers.md).